inviqa/kafka-consumer-go/tools/docs/configuration.md

 ### Database retries

-If you set `USE_DB_RETRY_QUEUE` to `true`, then messages needing a retry will be stored in a database table that is automatically created when the consumer starts.
+If you set `USE_DB_RETRY_QUEUE` to `true`, then messages needing a retry will be stored in a Postgres database table that is automatically created when the consumer starts.
 You will need to provide database credentials using the `DB_*` env vars detailed in the config table above.

+>_NOTE: We may add support for additional database engines in a future release._

 ### Flow of event processing: